cocos2d/cocos2d-x-docs/README.md

 ## Preview and Build

-To preview the doc, run the following command:
+To preview the doc, run the following command in cocos2d-x-doc dictionary:

 ```bash
 gitbook serve